IanHarvey/bluepy/docs/characteristic.rst

     Setting the *withResponse* parameter to *True* will make this request.
 A `BTLEException` will be raised if the confirmation process fails.

+.. function:: supportsRead()

+    Returns *True* if the characteristic can be read (as indicated by its properties) and *False* otherwise.

+.. function:: propertiesToString()

+    Returns a string describing the characteristic properties ('READ', 'WRITE', etc).

+.. function:: getHandle()

+    Returns the 16-bit integer value used to identify the characteristic in the underlying GATT protocol.
+This may be useful to distinguish between notifications from different characteristics (see :ref:`notifications` for further information).